TetrisIsCute/examples/examples/proxyWallet/README.md

-# proxy-wallet examples
+# Proxy wallet examples

-This folder contains code examples for interacting with Polymarket Proxy Wallets.
+This folder contains code examples for interacting with Polymarket proxy wallets.

-Proxy Wallets are controlled by [Magic](https://magic.link/) accounts
+Proxy wallets are controlled by [Magic](https://magic.link/) accounts.

+For more context on Safe and Proxy wallets, see the main [README](../../README.md).